The Poppy Umbrella: Fundraising and Donations

 As a family formerly serving with the military, and with a number of relatives who have served in both World Wars, we are proud to support a military-related charity with proceeds from the Poppy Umbrella sales that are made via this website.

-From 1st April 2013 we shall be making a donation of 50p from each umbrella sold to The Not Forgotten Association.
+From April 2013 we have made our donation of 50p from each umbrella sold via this website to The Not Forgotten Association.

 The Not Forgotten Association

 The Not Forgotten Association is a registered charity which was founded after the First World War by American opera singer Miss Marta Cunningham.
 Almost 100 years on the charity continues to provide recreation and entertainment facilities and events for Service and ex-Service personnel, whose lives have been affected by injury whilst serving in the Royal Navy, Army or Royal Air Force.